shaheen-syed/LDA-Document-Similarity/README.md

 Use pre-trained latent Dirichlet allocation (LDA) models to infer document-topic distributions from a set of PDFs.
 The document-topic distribution provides an overview of what topics are found within each of the PDF documents, and in what proportion (topic 1 = 20%, topic 2 = 5% etc.).

 Such document-topic distributions can then be used to calculate the similarity between two PDF documents.
-Here similarity is calculated with the Hellinger distance, a measure to calculate the distance between two probability distribution.
+Here similarity is calculated with the Hellinger distance, a measure to calculate the distance between two probability distributions.
 Note that the Hellinger distance is symmetrical, meaning the distance between x and y = distance between y and x; contrary to KL-divergence for instance.

 ## What to do first

 Add PDFs to the folder files/pdf

 Packages required:
-logging, textract, glob2, spacy, nltk, seaborn, numpy, pandas, matplotlib, gensim, multiprocessing, joblib
+logging, textract, glob2, spacy, nltk, seaborn, numpy, pandas, matplotlib, gensim, multiprocessing, joblib, scipy

 Install spacy with the following commands:
 ```